lmuntaner/tech-introduction-product-people/docs/networking/rest.md

 It focuses more on exposing logic rather than resources.

-An example of a request to retrieve some quotations using SOAP would be to send a `POST` to `/quotations` with the following body:
+An example of a request to retrieve a recipe using SOAP would be to send a `POST` to `/recipes` with the following body:

 ```xml
 <?xml version = "1.0"?>